alok-ai-lab/MRep-DeepInsight/README.md

 `~/DeepInsight3D_pkg/FIGS/Run1/StageX` where X is the current stage.

 * If the loop continues then the value of X will increment to 1, 2, 3, …; i.e., repeating DeepInsight3D model to find a smaller subset of features/genes.

+### Bayesian Optimization vs NO Bayesian Optimization
+For hyperparameter tuning, Bayesian Optimization Technique (BOT) can be used.
+If `Parm.MaxObj=1` then NO BOT will be applied.
+If it is N>1 (i.e. greater than 1) then N objectives functions will be created and the best hyperparameters (for which the validation error is the minimum) will be selected.

+Therefore, for BOT, use,

+`Parm.MaxObj=N`

+where, N is any number greater than 1, e.g. N=10 gives 10 objective functions.

+For, NO BOT, use,

+`Parm.MaxObj=1`

 ## Description of files and folders